So the question is always “what can I expect when I get to rehab?”

 Detox in Rehab

-Rehab is a life changing experience that requires a lot of hard work and engaging in achieving that.
+Rehab is a life-changing experience that requires a lot of hard work and engaging in achieving that.
 28-42 days is a short amount of time to change behaviours that may have been part of your life for the biggest part, so Houghton House does not waste a single moment.
-During the week clients begin their day with a lovely walk and a healthy breakfast.
+During the week patients begin their day with a lovely walk and a healthy breakfast.
 The day is packed with readings, lectures, therapy sessions and 12-step work time.
-In the evenings clients attend NA and AA meetings which come to the house.
-Hearty and healthy food is served at mealtimes and clients can relax around the pool or in the lush gardens.
+In the evening’s patients attend NA and AA meetings which come to the house.
+Hearty and healthy food is served at mealtimes and patients can relax around the pool or in the lush gardens.

 Weekends are made up of meetings, group therapy, relaxation and family time.
 The client’s family is encouraged to visit during visitation hours.

-Exercise is included in the daily programme, and Houghton rehab has an on-site gym, a swimming pool, and a yoga teacher who comes in from a local studio.
+Exercise is included in the daily programme, and Houghton House Rehabs have swimming pools, and a yoga teacher who comes in regularly from a local studio.

-Clients at Houghton rehab share a room with at least one other person.
+Patients at Houghton House Rehab share a room with at least one other person.
 Rooms are stylishly decorated and each client has their own nightstand and lamp.
 Once a client is admitted they are assigned a buddy, who will usually also be their roommate, and is there to help them get used to the schedule and assist with settling in to rehab.
-Clients are discouraged from isolating and rather encouraged to engage with those around them.
+Patients are discouraged from isolating and rather encouraged to engage with those around them.
 Houghton rehab believes in individuality while at the same time trusting in the therapeutic value of one addict helping another.

-Entering Houghton rehab means shutting the doors to the outside world and your life of addiction.
+Entering Houghton House Rehab means shutting the doors to the outside world and your life of addiction.
 This means that you will have limited contact with friends and family on the outside in order to assure that your focus is primarily and without distraction, solely on your recovery.